nf-core/ampliseq/docs/output.md

 DADA2 reduces sequence errors and dereplicates sequences by quality filtering, denoising, read pair merging (for paired end Illumina reads only) and PCR chimera removal.

+Additionally, DADA2 taxonomically classifies the ASVs using pre-trained databases.

 **Output files:**

-* `representative_sequences/unfiltered/`
+* `dada2/`
-  * `sequences.fasta`: Fasta file with ASV sequences.
+  * `ASV_seqs.fasta`: Fasta file with ASV sequences.
-  * `index.html`: ASV IDs, sequences and blast results in an interactive table that can be viewed in your web browser.
-  * `rep-seqs.qza`: QIIME2 data artefact.
-* `abundance-table/unfiltered/`
-  * `dada_report.txt`: DADA2 verbose output.
-  * `dada_stats.tsv`: Tab-separated table of DADA2 statistics.
-  * `feature-table.biom`: Abundance table in biom format for importing into downstream analysis tools.
+  * `ASV_table.tsv`: Counts for each ASV sequence.
+  * `ASV_tax.tsv`: Taxonomic classification for each ASV sequence.
-  * `feature-table.tsv`: Tab-separated abundance table for each ASV and each sample.
+  * `ASV_tax_species.tsv`: Species classification for each ASV sequence.
-  * `rel-feature-table.biom`: Relative abundance table in biom format for importing into downstream analysis tools.
-  * `rel-feature-table.tsv`: Tab-separated relative abundance table for each ASV and each sample.
+  * `DADA2_stats.tsv`: Tracking read numbers through DADA2 processing steps, for each sample.
-  * `table.qza`: QIIME2 data artefact.
+  * `DADA2_table.rds`: DADA2 ASV table as R object.
+  * `DADA2_tables.tsv`: DADA2 ASV table.
+* `dada2/args/`: Directory containing all parameters for DADA2 steps.
+* `dada2/log/`: Directory containing log files for DADA2 steps.
+* `dada2/QC/`
+  * `*.err.convergence.txt`: Convergence values for DADA2's dada command, should reduce over several magnitudes and approaching 0.
+  * `*.err.pdf`: Estimated error rates for each possible transition.
+The black line shows the estimated error rates after convergence of the machine-learning algorithm.
+The red line shows the error rates expected under the nominal definition of the Q-score.
+The estimated error rates (black line) should be a good fit to the observed rates (points), and the error rates should drop with increased quality.
+  * `*_qual_stats.pdf`: Overall read quality profiles: heat map of the frequency of each quality score at each base position.
+The mean quality score at each position is shown by the green line, and the quartiles of the quality score distribution by the orange lines.
+The red line shows the scaled proportion of reads that extend to at least that position.

+### QIIME2

+**Quantitative Insights Into Microbial Ecology 2** ([QIIME2](https://qiime2.org/)) is a next-generation microbiome bioinformatics platform and the successor of the widely used [QIIME1](https://www.nature.com/articles/nmeth.f.303).

+ASV sequences and counts as produced before with DADA2 are imported into QIIME2 and further analysed.
+First, ASVs are taxonomically classified (`--taxon_reference`,`--classifier`), than filtered (`--exclude_taxa`, `--min_frequency`, `--min_samples`), and abundance tables exported.
+Following, diversity indices are calculated and testing for differential abundant features between sample groups is performed.

-### Taxonomic classification
+#### Taxonomic classification

 ASV abundance and sequences inferred in DADA2 are informative but routinely taxonomic classifications such as family or genus annotation is desireable.
-ASV sequences are classified by default against the [SILVA](https://www.arb-silva.de/) [v132](https://www.arb-silva.de/documentation/release-132/) database to add taxonomic information, but a custom database is used if provided.
-In particular, a [UNITE](https://unite.ut.ee/repository.php) fasta file can be provided to classify fungal ITS sequences.

 **Output files:**

 * `taxonomy/`
   * `taxonomy.tsv`: Tab-separated table with taxonomic classification for each ASV
-  * `index.html`: ASV IDs with taxonomic classification in an interactive table that can be viewed in your web browser
+  * `*-classifier.qza`: QIIME2 artefact of the trained classifier.
+Can be supplied to other pipeline runs with `--classifier`

-### Exclude taxa
+#### Exclude taxa

 Removes unwanted taxa in DADA2 output sequences and abundance tables by taxonomic classification.
 Unwanted taxa are often off-targets generated in PCR with primers that are not perfectly specific for the target DNA.
 For example, PCR with commonly used primers also amplifyies mitrochindrial or chloroplast rRNA genes and therefore leads to non-bacteria products.
-These mitrochondria or chloroplast amplicons are removed in this step.
+These mitrochondria or chloroplast amplicons are removed in this step by default (`--exclude_taxa`).

 All following analysis is based on these filtered tables.

 **Output files:**

-* `representative_sequences/filtered/`
+* `qiime2/representative_sequences/`
-  * `sequences.fasta`: Fasta file with ASV sequences.
+  * `rep-seq.fasta`: Fasta file with ASV sequences.
-  * `index.html`: ASV IDs, sequences and blast results in an interactive table that can be viewed in your web browser.
-  * `rep-seqs.qza`: QIIME2 data artefact.
+  * `descriptive_stats.tsv`: Length, mean, etc. of ASV sequences.
+  * `seven_number_summary.tsv`: Length of ASV sequences in different quantiles.
-* `abundance-table/filtered/`
+* `qiime2/abundance_tables/`
   * `abs-abund-table-2.tsv`: Tab-separated absolute abundance table at phylum level.
   * `abs-abund-table-3.tsv`: Tab-separated absolute abundance table at class level.
   * `abs-abund-table-4.tsv`: Tab-separated absolute abundance table at order level.